theaayushstha1/COSC_352_FALL_2025/amit_bhattarai/project1/README.md

 - I used only the standard libraries and no external libraries were used.

 ## Usage
+- I used my computer's terminal to run the code.
-- we can run the program by adding url of the website containing tables.
+- we can run the script by adding url of the website containing tables.
+- Any URL should work in the place of wikipedia URL

 ### Example with a Wikipedia URL
 ```bash
 python3 read_html_table.py https://en.wikipedia.org/wiki/Comparison_of_programming_languages